 How This Effects Library Services

 Alongside the SWAN library consortium and our digital service providers, we’re working hard to continue to offer the best library service we can.

 - All due dates have been extended until June 29th and we have suspended all overdue fines while we are closed.

-- Library cards expiring between January 1st, and June 30th, have been extended to July 4th to allow for access to eBooks and other digital library materials.
+- Library cards expiring after January 1st have been extended to September 8th to allow for access to eBooks and other digital library materials.

 - Most patron library cards have been unblocked at this time to open up access to ebooks, audiobooks, and other library services.
 As soon as we reopen, regular status will return.